 A beneficial Democracy

-One of the most striking provisions of the Constitution is the referendum, which was introduced by the constitutional amendment of 1874, followed by the popular Initiative in 1891.
-The referendum and the Initiative were launched to give citizens an additional opportunity to control politics at the federal level.
+One of the most striking provisions of the Constitution is the referendum, which was introduced by the constitutional amendment of 1874, followed by the popular Initiative (Volksinitiative) in 1891.
+The referendum and the Initiative were introduced to give citizens an opportunity to control politics at the federal level.

-Switzerland dared to introduce a referendum in 1874 as a sign that it trusts and respects its citizens.
-The composition, working method and election of the government and the referendum and Initiative are already safety measures to prevent backroom politics.
+The establishment dared to introduce the referendum and initiative because the establishment trusts and respects the citizens.
+The composition, working method and election of the government and the referendum and initiative are safety measures to prevent backroom politics.